Flattened rice (aka “poha”) is exactly that: rice that has literally been flattened.

 - used as a cereal with some sweetener and lime juice for invalids;

 - fried in oil to make the snack called “cheerey-bhaja.”
 It soaks up a lot of oil.
-When fried, it can be used with a snack, and flavoured for instance with red pepper powder;
+When fried, it can be used flavoured, for instance with red pepper powder.

 You rehydrate it by letting it stand in water for a few minutes.

-In Bengali, called “Chirey” or “Chira” (sometimes spelled “cheera” or “cheerey” in English).
-In Tamil, it’s called “Aval” (sometimes spelled “awal” in English.)
+In Bengali, flattened rice is called “chirey” or “chira” (sometimes spelled “cheera” or “cheerey” in English).
+In Tamil, it’s called “aval” (sometimes spelled “awal” in English.)